 - You are not on social benefits.
-Exception: receiving a social benefit resulting from employment within the context of dual learning or a paid traineeship contract is allowed on the other hand.
+Exception: receiving a social benefit resulting from employment within the context of dual learning or a paid traineeship contract is allowed.

-- You work a maximum of 475 hours per year on a student contract.
+- You work a maximum of 600 hours per year with a student contract.

-- You work a maximum of 80 hours per month on a regular employment contract.
+- You work a maximum of 80 hours per month with a regular employment contract.

 - You are self-employed for which no contributions are due as a self-employed person in main occupation.